DangNguyen87/STM32H735G_AzureRTOS_TLS/README.md

 # STM32H735G_AzureRTOS_TLS
 This repository contains the source code to enable AzureRTOS for STM32H735G-DK.
-The implementation for STM32H735G-DK based on original example from Microsoft repository
+The implementation for STM32H735G-DK based on original example from Azure RTOS repository
 [Getting Started with Azure RTOS and Azure IoT](https://github.com/azure-rtos/getting-started).
 The appliation on STM32H735G-DK will connect to Mosquitto MQTT broker for subscribing and publishing messages.
-The communication between development board and MQTT broker will be secured by TLS/SSL transport.
+The communication between the appliation on STM32H735G-DK and MQTT broker will be secured by TLS/SSL transport.

 # What you need
 - [STM32H735G-DK Discovery kit](https://www.st.com/en/evaluation-tools/stm32h735g-dk.html)
+- Ubuntu Linux laptop run Mosquitto MQTT Broker
+- Window or Ubuntu Linux laptop to build applicaition binary image

 # Mosquitto MQTT broker configuration

 ## Install Mosquitto MQTT broker on Ubuntu laptop

-On Ubuntu laptop, use following commands to install Mosquitto broker and client.
+On Ubuntu Linux laptop, use following commands to install Mosquitto broker and client.
 ```console
 sudo apt update
 sudo apt install mosquitto mosquitto-clients